Full Spectrum Applied Behavior Assessments

 - Preference Assessment—We use the preference assessment to identify behavioral reinforcement mechanisms and pinpoint environments where these mechanisms are most powerful.
 To start, we closely observe your child to identify high preference items, then we prioritize those items by presenting them to your child for selection.
 We use these items as a means to reinforce positive behavior.
 As your child’s preferences change, we update the preference assessment.
 Preference assessments are valuable because they help us form hypotheses about the relationship between behavior and the environment.
 They also provide information about the function of behavior, help identify reinforcement mechanisms and foster proactive, positive interventions.

-- Functional Behavior Assessment (FBA)—This assessment helps us uncover the function or purpose that a challenging behavior serves for your child, including attention, escape/avoidance, etc. In other words, we help determine why your child is displaying challenging behaviors.
+- Functional Behavior Assessment (FBA)—Functional Behavior Assessment helps us uncover the function or purpose that a challenging behavior serves for your child, including attention, escape/avoidance, etc. In other words, we help determine why your child is displaying challenging behaviors.
 Once these behaviors are identified, we can identify replacement behaviors that serve the same function.
 Gradually, your child will learn that challenging behavior is no longer successful at meeting a goal.

 - Assessment of Basic Language and Learning Skills—Revised (ABLLS-R)—This assessment measures your child’s skill level across a variety of benchmarks known to be deficit areas for children with Autism Spectrum Disorders (ASDs).
 These include response to reinforcement, visual performance, receptive/expressive communication, imitation, social, play and group responding.
 This assessment may also be used as an interview tool for caregivers.
 Additionally, our Board Certified Behavior Analysts (BCBAs) may also directly observe your child completing the Assessment of Basic Language and Learning Skills (ABLLS-R) tasks.
 This assessment is used to develop individualized program goals based on each child’s current functional skill level.
 Administered annually or biannually, it serves as a benchmark to gauge the progress your child is making in targeted skill areas.